MNS1007/DRC-IO/README.md

 ./scripts/run-scenario2.sh             # Scenario 2 (No DRC-IO)
 ./scripts/run-scenario3.sh             # Scenario 3 (With DRC-IO)
 ```
 Running them individually guarantees a clean slate for each step and mirrors how we captured the report figures.
-If you want the bundled experience, run `./scripts/run-experiments.sh` after each scenario succeeds once.
 Results appear under `experiment-results-YYYYMMDD-HHMMSS/`.
 One complete directory is already checked in for reference.

 ### D. Troubleshooting
-- If `run-experiments.sh` complains about monitoring or volumes, rerun:
+- If `run-scenariox.sh` complains about monitoring or volumes, rerun:
   ```bash
   ./infrastructure/fix-ebs-csi.sh
   helm upgrade --install prometheus prometheus-community/kube-prometheus-stack     -n monitoring -f kubernetes/monitoring/prometheus-values.yaml --wait --timeout 15m
   ```
   This repairs the AWS EBS CSI driver and rebinds the Grafana/Prom PVCs.
 Contact me if you still see `CREATE_FAILED` after that; it likely means the IAM role was rotated.
 - If Docker image pulls fail, use the host tooling path above.
 **Heads up:** the entire setup was compressed to keep grading simple; occasionally the scripts may still fail (usually due to AWS credentials or EBS CSI driver resets).
-If anything refuses to run after following the steps above, email nithin@example.com with the console output and we will fix it immediately.
+If anything refuses to run after following the steps above, email nithin10@umd.edu with the console output and we will fix it immediately.

 - A fresh `experiment-results-20251212-214354/` directory is checked in with the exact CSV/metrics/logs we captured right before submission so you can cross-verify the plots.
 - CloudWatch access: include the comment `# IAM User: nithin10 (arn:aws:iam::320658617028:user/nithin10)` when grading; it unlocks `/aws/eks/drcio-demo/workloads` logs and Container Insights dashboards.